swirik/Scripts-and-Automation/AutoDownloadFont_Script/readme.md

-# 🗂️ Font Installer — Automated Font Installer for Windows (.EXE Included)
+# 🗂️ Font Installer — Automated Font Installer for Windows

-A standalone `.exe` tool that automates the downloading, extraction, and installation of fonts on Windows — from `.zip`, `.ttf`, or `.otf` files via direct URLs or a list.
+An `.exe` tool that automates the downloading, extraction, and installation of fonts on Windows — from `.zip`, `.ttf`, or `.otf` files via direct URLs or a list.
 No Python installation required.
 Just **double-click and install** fonts system-wide or per user.

 ---